“We live in a moment of history where change is so speeded up that we begin to see the present only when it is already disappearing.” ~

-I will admit today that my reaction to David Allen’s suggestions on how to increase productivity, in particular the bit about no work for a few days, says a lot about where I was at at the time – maxed out completely.
+I will admit today that my reaction to David Allen’s suggestions on how to increase productivity, in particular the bit about no work for a few days with an administrative assistant or the author himself posed to run interference, says a lot about where I was at at the time – maxed out completely.
 I didn’t get paid if I didn’t work – and I chose to divide my time into segments devoted to work and to family… I didn’t feel like I could bring the whole system to a screeching halt.
-I do have to say that just thinking about the bit where the author describes helping the many executives he has worked with field calls and block interruptions still gets my goat.
+I do have to say that just thinking about the bit where the author describes helping the many executives he has worked with by field calls and blocking interruptions still gets my goat.
 I don’t have a secretary to review and log my phone calls for me and I don’t imagine David Allen is going to show up at my home office to help – that would be totally cool, don’t get me wrong… just thinking… hmmmm… probably not happ’nen.

 And so, my relationship with “Getting Things Done” stayed in a very cold and disdaining space for a few years.
 We agreed to disagree and go our separate ways – the book to the shelf and me to focus on the business at hand.